Would you like to sponsor a UECP Session?

 The average UECP session lasts two hours at a cost of $150/hour for up to three participants.
 Sponsors contributing $3,000 or more annually (enabling us to positively impact up to 30 individuals!) will qualify as Herd Leaders and will be invited to a private reception at the Unbridled farm later this year.

 Note: Families that participate in The Urban Equine Connection Program are asked to make a financial contribution at whatever level they can, whether it be $5 or $50.
 Participants will also be required to write a note of appreciation we can share with the sponsors whose generosity make this program possible.

-1. To help low-income children and families from inner-city or suburban neighborhoods (especially those of color) overcome any possible fears and misconceptions they may have about horses.
+1. To help children and families from inner-city or suburban neighborhoods, especially those who have no other access to horses, learn about these amazing animals and overcome any fears or misconceptions they may have.